bailey-collins/Coding/hw-7/readme.md

     ball.scale_y = map(mouseY, 0, height, 0.5, 10);
 }
 ```
-This makes it so that the ellipses speed up and slightly change trajectory when the mouse is clicked within the canvas.
+This makes it so that the ellipses speed up and slightly change trajectory when the mouse is clicked.

 <!--